-Fluor has agreed to provide copies of the results of any audit of the Policy to a Supervisory Authority of competent jurisdiction upon written request subject to applicable law and respect for the confidentiality and trade secrets of the data provided.
-Fluor's Chief Privacy Officer will be responsible for liaising with the Supervisory Authorities for this purpose.
+Fluor has agreed to provide copies of the results of any audit of the Policy to the ICO upon written request subject to applicable law and respect for the confidentiality and trade secrets of the data provided.
+Fluor's Chief Privacy Officer will be responsible for liaising with the ICO for this purpose.

-2.6 Audit by Supervisory Authorities
+2.6 Audit by the ICO

-In addition, Fluor has agreed that where any Fluor entity is located within the jurisdiction of a Supervisory Authority based in Europe, the Supervisory Authorities may audit the Fluor entities for the purpose of reviewing compliance with the Policy in accordance with the applicable law in the country in which the Fluor entity is located, or, in the case of a Fluor entity located outside Europe, in accordance with the applicable law of the European country from which the personal data is transferred under the Policy on giving reasonable prior notice and during business hours, with full respect to the confidentiality of the data obtained and to the trade secrets of Fluor.
-Fluor shall assign Fluor personnel or an independent audit firm to work with the Supervisory Authorities for purposes of planning and implementing the audit.
-Fluor's Chief Privacy Officer will also be responsible for liaising with the Supervisory Authorities for the heads of Internal Audit, Human Resources, the Legal Department, or Compliance to coordinate remediation of audit findings.
+In addition, Fluor has agreed to be audited by the ICO, on giving reasonable prior notice and during business hours, with full respect to the confidentiality of the data obtained and to the trade secrets of Fluor.
+Fluor shall assign Fluor personnel or an independent audit firm to work with the ICO for purposes of planning and implementing the audit.
+Fluor's Chief Privacy Officer will also be responsible for liaising with the ICO for this purpose.
+Where appropriate, the Chief Privacy Officer will report results or findings to the heads of Internal Audit, Human Resources, the Legal Department, or Compliance to coordinate remediation of audit findings.